ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 With Veeam Backup and Replication, you can easily create and manage backups and snapshots of your virtual machines.
 This ensures a quick recovery time objective (RTO) in the event of any issue with your VMware on OVHcloud solution.

 Furthermore, Veeam Backup and Replication provides a Veeam Plug-in for SAP HANA, allowing you to leverage all Backint features proposed by SAP for SAP HANA.
-This ensures that backups of your SAP HANA databases can be taken in a compliant manner, and that the backup process is optimised for the performance and scalability requirements of these databases.

 For detailed instructions on how to set up this backup infrastructure, please refer to our documentation: [Backup SAP HANA with Veeam Backup and Replication](/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_veeam_backup_sap_hana).

 We highly recommend implementing regular backups, and testing the restore process to ensure that data can be recovered in the event of a disaster.
-This will ensure that you can meet your recovery point objective (RPO) and recovery time objective (RTO) requirements, and that your SAP infrastructure remains compliant with SecNumCloud and other regulatory requirements.

-Note: You can use the second region to also store backups from other critical systems, as long as those systems are not hosted on the same VMware cluster as your SAP infrastructure.
+Note: You can use the second region to also store backups from other critical systems.

 Finally, when implementing your backup infrastructure, be sure to follow best practices for configuring and managing backups, such as encrypting backup data (both at rest and in transit), testing your restore process, and regularly reviewing and updating your backup strategy to ensure it remains effective and up-to-date with the latest threats and vulnerabilities.

-### SAP Support connection
+### 5 - SAP Support connection

 In line with our previous chapter on network connectivity, the SAProuter must be deployed in a demilitarised zone (DMZ) and the SAPROUTTAB must be configured with stringent vigilance.
 SAP's connections are encrypted by design, utilising the SAP Secure Network Communications (SNC) protocol.

 Proper documentation and limiting connections to only those deemed absolutely necessary are essential security measures.
 Connection logs are crucial for monitoring and detecting any suspicious activities; they should be externalised to enable readability and archival purposes, even if deletion of the SAProuter service is necessary.
 For more information on best practices, see [SAP Note 1895350](https://me.sap.com/notes/1895350/E).

-Placing the SAProuter behind security devices such as firewalls and intrusion detection systems (IDS) is advisable.
-These devices can filter, analyse, and control connections toward the SAProuter to enhance security.
+Placing the SAProuter behind security devices, such as firewalls and intrusion detection systems (IDS) is advisable.
+These devices can filter, analyse, and control connections toward the SAProuter, thereby enhancing the security.

+As a reminder, ANSSI strongly recommends not opening the SecNumCloud environment to external support that is not SecNumCloud-qualified.

-### Dual regions (optional)
+### 6 - Dual regions (optional)

 To ensure high availability and mitigate the risk of single-point failure, it is recommended to deploy a secondary OVHcloud region with an identical service.
 In the event of a primary region outage, the secondary region can seamlessly take over and maintain service continuity.

-#### Network connectivity
+#### 6.1 - Network connectivity

 For consistent security and connectivity across your infrastructure, we recommend employing OVHcloud Connect in the secondary OVHcloud region, analogous to the primary one.
 Furthermore, establish a VPN Secure Private Network (VPN-SPN) between your local site and your SecNumCloud-qualified VMware infrastructure on OVHcloud.
-This VPN-SPN connection should be attached to the same vRack and extended to both of your VMware environments on OVHcloud using the InterDC functionality, creating a cohesive and secure network for seamless communication across all your infrastructure components.
+This VPN-SPN connection should be attached to the same vRack and extended to both of your VMware environments on OVHcloud using the InterDC functionality, creating an extended and secure network for seamless communication across all your infrastructure components.

-#### SAP HANA database
+#### 6.2 - SAP HANA database

 The SAP HANA System Replication, known as SAP HSR, plays a vital role in replicating data and configurations from your primary OVHcloud region to your secondary OVHcloud region.
 This replication process enables you to secure your data in a separate SAP HANA database, resulting in the lowest Recovery Point Objective (RPO) possible.
 SAP HSR ensures high availability and disaster recovery capabilities by offering synchronous and asynchronous replication modes.
 For detailed information on the various replication modes supported by SAP HANA, consult the SAP documentation on the [SAP Help Portal](https://help.sap.com/docs/SAP_HANA_PLATFORM/6b94445c94ae495c83a19646e7c3fd56/86267e1ed56940bb8e4a45557cee0e43.html?locale=en-US).

 For SAP HANA systems operating in an OVHcloud environment with two regions, we highly recommend enabling data and log compression and using the ASYNC replication mode.
 This combination enhances replication efficiency and reduces the required network bandwidth.
 More information on these settings can be found on the [SAP Help Portal](https://help.sap.com/docs/SAP_HANA_PLATFORM/6b94445c94ae495c83a19646e7c3fd56/92447e0a105c4facad3553b28aaec318.html).

 Beginning with SAP HANA 2.0 Platform SPS 07, Secure Sockets Layer (SSL) is enabled by default using TLS/SSL for communications between primary and secondary sites.
-This encryption further safeguards your data replicated via the HSR process, providing an additional layer of security over your OVHcloud Connect or IPsec VPN tunnel encryption.
 If you are operating a lower SAP HANA version, ensure that this security feature is enabled as described in the [SAP documentation](https://help.sap.com/docs/SAP_HANA_PLATFORM/6b94445c94ae495c83a19646e7c3fd56/ec50b815f5b740d7a9777d80f7104a2c.html?locale=en-US).

 In the event of a takeover to your secondary OVHcloud region, it is crucial to switch the SAP Application Servers accordingly.
 By making this switch, you guarantee consistent performance between the SAP Application Servers and the SAP HANA database during disaster recovery procedures.

-#### SAP Application Servers
+#### 6.3 - SAP Application Servers

 Currently, no SecNumCloud-qualified solutions in the OVHcloud portfolio support real-time replication of virtual machines.
 The Continuous Data Protection (CDP) solution included in Veeam Backup & Replication does not yet have compatibility with the VMware on OVHcloud solution.